 DMZ Train vs Taking DMZ Tour from Seoul

 We enjoyed our experience of taking the DMZ train.
-It was unique to arrive into the DMZ by train and overall our DMZ train review is definitely a good one!
-The trip was somehow both fun and sobering, yet extremely interesting every step of the way.
+It was unique to arrive into the DMZ by train and overall our DMZ train review is definitely a positive one!
+The trip was somehow both fun yet sobering, and extremely interesting every step of the way.
 The DMZ train is also among the cheapest ways to reach the DMZ.

 Despite this positive DMZ train review, we’d be doing a disservice by not pointing out a few advantages in joining a proper tour from Seoul instead of taking the DMZ train.
-The DMZ train does have some shortcomings when compared to a tour from Seoul.
+The DMZ train does have a few shortcomings when compared to a tour from Seoul.

 No JSA: Visits to the JSA (Panmunjom) are not possible when taking the DMZ train.
 The Joint Security Area (JSA) is the actual border between North and South Korea where soldiers between both countries face each other.
 It’s also where you can be permitted to actually slightly cross the border and briefly step foot into North Korea while within the buildings of a special neutral zone.
 This famous truce village can only be visited as part of a tour from Seoul, like this one.
 People who visit the JSA tend to rave it is an immense highlight of their DMZ experience.
 Read reviews and book JSA tour here.